kelvinsanchez15/100-days-of-code/log.md

 **Today's Progress**:
 - [x] Update footer
-- [x] Fix send email serverless function
+- [x] Fix mail serverless function
 - [x] Change profile picture

 **Thoughts**: The only thing left is to redo my resumé, at the moment the link does not lead to any site.